-Bridge observations include interior and exterior bridge beam end spalling with exposed reinforcement, as illustrated in Figure 46.
+Bridge observations include interior and exterior bridge beam end spalling, as illustrated in Figure 46.
 There are hairline vertical and diagonal cracks with efflorescence on some of the bent caps.
 Also noted is moderate to heavy scaling on the concrete encasements on the columns.
-There is a bridge column collar repair assessment planned for 2020.